pharo-project/pharo-changelogs/Pharo90ChangeLogs.md

 And you can execute the comment (they are also accessible as tests through the DrTest GUI)!

 ## New and enhanced refactorings
-Pharo 9 made a gret effort on refactorings.
+Pharo 9 made a great effort on refactorings.
 Pharo 9 is shipped with new refactorings (such as Extract to Setup XXX more?).
 Many refactorings got enhanced.
 Extract method can now extract a method out of methods in a full hierarchy in one click.
 Refactorings are now accessible in place i.e., instance variables, class variables...